zhujiatong/Stock/README.md

 Things you may want to cover:

 * Ruby version
+5.2.0

 * System dependencies
+查看gemfile文件

 * Configuration

-* Database creation

-* Database initialization
+* Database
+Mysql

 * How to run the test suite